Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 !!! info
     The rest of this chapter will assume that readers are familiar with the basics of OpenGL, how to write GLSL shaders, what a shader uniform is, how blending works, and how a linear transform allows use to move a point in 3D space.

-    With what we have learned so far in this chapter, we are already well equipped to be able to accomplish most tasks that require a native rendering component, such as displaying static images or rendering shapes.
+    With what we have learned so far in this chapter, we are already well equipped to be able to accomplish most tasks that require the native rendering component, such as displaying static images or rendering shapes.
+Any information after this point should be considered optional to learn.

 So far, we registered render tasks using `add_render_task!(render_area, RenderTask(shape))`.
-We can can also use `RenderTask` on its own, using its constructor:
+Sometimes, we will have to deal with [`RenderTask`](@ref) on its own.
+Its constructor has the following signature:

 ```julia
 RenderTask(::Shape ; [shader::Shader, transform::GLTransform, blend_mode::BlendMode])
 ```

+Where any name after the `;` are [keyword arguments](https://docs.julialang.org/en/v1/devdocs/functions/#Keyword-arguments).

-A `RenderTask` bundles the following objects:
+We see that a `RenderTask` actually bundles the following objects:
 + a `Shape`, which is the shape being rendered
 + a `Shader`, which is a shader program containing a vertex- and fragment- shader
-+ a `GLTransform`, which is a spatial transform supplied to the vertex shader
++ a `GLTransform`, which is a spatial transform that will be applied to the shape using the vertex shader
-+ a `BlendMode`, which governs which type of blending will take place during the blit step
++ a `BlendMode`, which governs which type of blending will take place during the [blit step](https://en.wikipedia.org/wiki/Bit_blit)

 Using these four components, `RenderTask` gathers all objects necessary to render a shape to the screen.
 All components except for the `Shape` are *optional*.
 If not specified, a default value will be used instead.
-This is what allows less experienced users to fully ignore shaders, transforms and blend modes, simply calling `RenderTask(shape)` instead of providing custom values for the keyword arguments.
+This is what allows less experienced users to fully ignore shaders, transforms and blend modes, simply calling `RenderTask(shape)` will take care of everything for them.

 ---

 ## Transforms

-[`GLTransform`](@ref) is an object representing spatial transforms.
+[`GLTransform`](@ref) is an object representing a spatial transform.
 It is called **GL**Transform, because it **uses the GL coordinate system**.
 Applying a `GLTransform` to a vector in widget- or texture-space will produce incorrect results.
-They should only be applied to the `vertex_position` attribute of a `Shape`s vertices.
+They should only be applied to the position attribute of a `Shape`s vertices.

 Internally, a `GLTransform` is a 4x4 matrix of 32-bit floats.
-It is of size 4x4 because it is intended to be applied to OpenGL positional vectors, which are vectors in 3D space.
+It is of size 4x4 because it is intended to be applied to OpenGL positions, which are vectors in 3D space.
 In mousetrap, the last coordinate of a spatial position is assumed to be `0`, but it is still part of each vectors data.

-At any time, we can directly access this matrix underlying a `GLtransform` using `getindex` or `setindex!`:
+At any time, we can directly access underlying matrix of a `GLtransform` using `getindex` or `setindex!`:

 ```julia
 transform = GLTransform()